cn-uofbasel/p2p-basel/index.markdown

 Some of the students having successfully completed a related Bachelor or Master project/thesis in the Computer Networks Group will present their work, in 25 minutes.
-The following presentations have already been planned:

-  1. (Fri. ??)
-"Late-Binding between Groups and Permissions based on Trust in Offline-First System" by Paul Tröger
+  1. "Late-Binding between Groups and Permissions based on Trust in Offline-First System" by Paul Tröger
-  2. (Fri. ??)
-"Gachix: A binary cache for Nix over Git" by Ephraim Siegfried [[pdf]](https://cn.dmi.unibas.ch/fileadmin/user_upload/redesign-cn-dmi/pubs/theses/bachelor/Siegfried-Gachix-Nix-Bin-Cache-Over-Git.pdf) [[source code]](https://github.com/EphraimSiegfried/gachix)
+  2. "P2P e-voting Protocol" by Martin Chikov
-  3. (Fri. ??)
-"P2P e-voting Protocol" by Martin Chikov
+  3. "Gachix: A binary cache for Nix over Git" by Ephraim Siegfried [[pdf]](https://cn.dmi.unibas.ch/fileadmin/user_upload/redesign-cn-dmi/pubs/theses/bachelor/Siegfried-Gachix-Nix-Bin-Cache-Over-Git.pdf) [[source code]](https://github.com/EphraimSiegfried/gachix)

 These presentations are open to students and researchers of the Department of Mathematics and Computer Science at University of Basel.
 Participants are invited to prepare in advance by reading the referenced reports.